ktrrbypass/ResSetter17/README.md

 # ResSetter17
 - A simple resolution setter based on [Nugget](https://discord.gg/cowabunga).
 Works up to iOS 18.0db8.
 - Yea ik this code is shit im just rly tired and wanna sleep ):
+- Tested on iPad Air 2 iOS 15.8

 ### WARNING
 - Make a backup beforehand, some have reported bootloops.